jeffsp/SPOC/README.md

 # Description of new format

-The proposed extension is GPC, standing for Geospatial Point Cloud.
+The proposed extension is SPC, standing for Simple Point Cloud.